huggingface/blog/vlms-explained.md

 </p>

 Another example is KOSMOS-2, where the authors have chosen to fully train the model end-to-end, which is computationally expensive compared to LLaVA-like pre-training.
 The authors later do language only instruction fine-tuning to align the model.
 Fuyu-8B is another model that doesn’t have an image encoder, but image patches are directly fed to a projection layer and then a decoder.
-Most of the time, you don’t need to pretrain a vision language model, as you can either use one of the existing ones or fine-tune them on your own use case.
-We will go through how to use these model using transformers and fine-tune using SFTTrainer.
+Most of the time, you don’t need to pre-train a vision language model, as you can either use one of the existing ones or fine-tune them on your own use case.
+We will go through how to use these model using transformers and fine-tune using `SFTTrainer`.

 ## Using vision language models with transformers
-You can infer with vision language models without the pipeline in below `LlavaNext` example.
-Note that every model has it’s own prompt template.
+You can infer with vision language models without the pipeline in `LlavaNext` example below.
+Note that every model has its own prompt template.

 Let’s initialize the model and the processor first.
 ```python